 The KSU Electronics Design Laboratory (EDL) works closely with the SMART Laboratory to develop the required electronics needed to support sensor research and development.
 EDL's focus is to provide researchers access to advanced electronics and assist with integrating electronics technology into research programs.
 EDL is an in-house design service for KSU researchers.
 The staff has both industry and research experience with analog instrumentation and digital design, as well as software development, system engineering, system construction, and project management.
-18
+19

 Figure 17.
-KSU Intra Reflector Irradiation System (IRIS)
+KSU Intra Reflector Irradiation System (IRIS) (left) at KSU TRIGA reactor (right)